sonichen/delta_rs/readme.md

 - **Version Control**: The project allows users to maintain and manage multiple versions of data.
 Each version is represented as a Delta.

-- **Incremental Data Storage**: To reduce storage space usage, delta_rs stores only the data blocks that have not been stored in previous versions.
+- **Incremental Data Storage**: To reduce storage space usage, track_rs stores only the data blocks that have not been stored in previous versions.
 This is achieved through a block-based approach.

 - **Block-Based Storage**: Data is divided into blocks, and each block is associated with a unique identifier.
 When a new version is created, only the new and previously unsaved blocks are stored, along with the composition order.
 This design minimizes redundant data storage.